AxisCommunications/docker-acap/README.md

 ```

 Setting the contents of the daemon.json file can be done either by adding it to the source code and
-rebuilding the application or by ssh:ing into the device with an already installed application and updating
+rebuilding the application or by logging into the device over SSH with an already installed application and updating
 the file.
-In the latter case [developer mode][developermode] is needed, see that documentation for further details.
+In the latter case [Developer Mode][developermode] is needed, see that documentation for further details.
 Also note that, if the application is running when the file is updated, it needs to be restarted for
 the change to take effect.